 Save time.
 Save money.
 No stress and no mess.
 You can now have 100% confidence that your gumbo will turn out perfect every time since this roux is perfect every time straight from the jar.

-A product of south Louisiana, this traditional roux is made by chefs who know how to make perfect gumbo.
+A product of south Louisiana, this traditional roux is made by chefs who know how to make an authentic gumbo.
 It stores indefinitely in your pantry.

 You can have a gumbo simmering in just minutes.
 Simply put your stock or water in a pot, open the jar and stir in the roux.
 It is that simple.
 Using this product, you can have your gumbo nearly complete before you finish cooking a roux from scratch yourself.